-Augmented technology is becoming more subtle with the passage of time, the demand and investment in AR is likely to increase.
+Augmented technology is becoming more subtle with the passage of time, and the demand and investment in AR will likely increase.
 In 2017, Apple launched ARKit while Google came up with ARCore for Android devices taking the AR game to the next level.
 Both are mighty powerful tools for developing AR apps and have allowed many non-technical businesses to take the magic leap.

 Which of the above applications have you used?
 How did augmented reality help you shop?